MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 Microsoft provides a number of tools and platforms to help you develop and deploy apps in containers:

-- <strong>Run Windows-based or Linux-based containers on Windows 10</strong> for development and testing using [Docker Desktop](https://store.docker.com/editions/community/docker-ce-desktop-windows), which makes use of containers functionality built-in to Windows.
+- **Run Windows-based or Linux-based containers on Windows 10** for development and testing using [Docker Desktop](https://docs.docker.com/desktop/), which makes use of containers functionality built-in to Windows.
 You can also [run containers natively on Windows Server](../quick-start/set-up-environment.md#windows-server-1).
-- <strong>Develop, test, publish, and deploy Windows-based containers</strong> using the [powerful container support in Visual Studio](/visualstudio/containers/overview) and [Visual Studio Code](https://code.visualstudio.com/docs/azure/docker), which include support for Docker, Docker Compose, Kubernetes, Helm, and other useful technologies.
+- **Develop, test, publish, and deploy Windows-based containers** using the [powerful container support in Visual Studio](/visualstudio/containers/overview) and [Visual Studio Code](https://code.visualstudio.com/docs/containers/overview), which include support for Docker, Docker Compose, Kubernetes, Helm, and other useful technologies.
-- <strong>Publish your apps as container images</strong> to the public DockerHub for others to use, or to a private [Azure Container Registry](https://azure.microsoft.com/services/container-registry/) for your org's own development and deployment, pushing and pulling directly from within Visual Studio and Visual Studio Code.
+- **Publish your apps as container images** to the public DockerHub for others to use, or to a private [Azure Container Registry](https://azure.microsoft.com/products/container-registry/) for your org's own development and deployment, pushing and pulling directly from within Visual Studio and Visual Studio Code.
-- <strong>Deploy containers at scale on Azure</strong> or other clouds:
+- **Deploy containers at scale on Azure** or other clouds:

   - Pull your app (container image) from a container registry, such as the Azure Container Registry, and then deploy and manage it at scale using an orchestrator such as [Azure Kubernetes Service (AKS)](/azure/aks/intro-kubernetes).
   - Azure Kubernetes Service deploys containers to Azure virtual machines and manages them at scale, whether that's dozens of containers, hundreds, or even thousands.
 The Azure virtual machines run either a customized Windows Server image (if you're deploying a Windows-based app), or a customized Ubuntu Linux image (if you're deploying a Linux-based app).
-- <strong>Deploy containers on-premises</strong> by using [AKS on Azure Stack HCI](/azure-stack/aks-hci/), [Azure Stack with the AKS Engine](/azure-stack/user/azure-stack-kubernetes-aks-engine-overview), or [Azure Stack with OpenShift](/azure/virtual-machines/linux/openshift-azure-stack).
-You can also set up Kubernetes yourself on Windows Server (see [Kubernetes on Windows](../kubernetes/getting-started-kubernetes-windows.md)), and we're working on support for running [Windows containers on RedHat OpenShift Container Platform](https://techcommunity.microsoft.com/t5/Networking-Blog/Managing-Windows-containers-with-Red-Hat-OpenShift-Container/ba-p/339821) as well.
+- **Deploy containers on-premises** by using [AKS on Azure Stack HCI](/azure-stack/aks-hci/), [Azure Stack with the AKS Engine](/azure-stack/user/azure-stack-kubernetes-aks-engine-overview), or [Azure Stack with OpenShift](/azure/virtual-machines/linux/openshift-azure-stack).
+You can also set up Kubernetes yourself on Windows Server (see [Kubernetes on Windows](../kubernetes/getting-started-kubernetes-windows.md)), and we're working on support for running [Windows containers on RedHat OpenShift Container Platform](https://techcommunity.microsoft.com/blog/networkingblog/managing-windows-containers-with-red-hat-openshift-container-platform-3-11/339821) as well.

 ## How containers work